vincekinyops/weatherwidget/README.md

 > be installing the Widget right away.
 The WeatherWidget target is the main app.
 Please dont be confused with the naming.

 ### *Caveat\!!!*
-This app runs smoothly mostly on iOS14, since Widget requires SwiftUI, and most of the functions pertaining to the app features run only on iOS14+.
+- This app runs mostly on iOS14, since Widget requires SwiftUI, and most of the functions pertaining to the app features run only on iOS14+.
-Although most code can be rewritten to be compatible with iOS13.
+  Although most code can be rewritten to be compatible with iOS13, that might be subject for future improvements.

-Crashes occur when multiple widgets are shown and background image selected.
+- Crashes occur when multiple widgets are shown and background image selected.
 This is due to Memory Leak issue, probably due to image size.
+- There might be glitches during initial startup of Main app, this can be due to location not being set properly at first.